 - Research Statement which describes your research experience (1-2 pages).
 Please describe the goal of your research, results, and conclusions.
 Please include whether you presented your research at a meeting or whether you were an author on a research article.

 - Personal Statement which describes your future research interests and goals (1 page).
 How has your research experience shaped your interest in pursuing veterinary medical research?

-- Please email your Research Statement, Personal Statement, and Reference letter to email@example.com.
-These materials will be used for admission consideration into the LSU DVM/PhD program.
-The applicants for the dual degree program will be notified for skype interviews by May 5.
-As a last bit of information to consider, LSU SVM is now ranked 8th out of the 30 veterinary schools in NIH funding and biomedical research.
+- Please email your Research Statement, Personal Statement, and Reference letter to Dr. Juan Martinez, director of graduate education, at email@example.com.
+These materials will be added to your DVM application packet and will be used for admission consideration into the LSU DVM/PhD program.
+The applicants for the dual degree program will be notified to schedule interviews.
+We encourage all students interested in research to participate in the Summer Scholars Program.
+As a last bit of information to consider, LSU Vet Med is now ranked 9th out of the 33 veterinary schools in NIH funding and biomedical research.